On the local extension of Killing vector fields in electrovacuum spacetimes: Introduction

+In their work, as opposed to the case of the bifurcate horizon above, the domain $O$ does not possess a particular structure which implies the existence of a Killing vector field along its boundary.
+Therefore the existence of a Killing vector field up to the boundary of $O$ is assumed, as well as a convexity condition (which was implied in the previous case by the structure of the bifurcate horizon).
+In \cite{ExtensionRicciFlat}, the Killing vector field is extended through the Jacobi equation.
+This allows the authors to use the hypothesis of Ricci flatness to derive a system of transport and covariant wave equations to which Carleman estimates are applied to prove a unique continuation result.

+\item If $(M,g)$ is a smooth manifold verifying the Einstein-Maxwell equation and $O \subset M$ is bounded by a bifurcate horizon, then the local extension of a Killing vector field normal to the horizon is unique in a full neighborhood of the horizon, as proved by Yu in \cite{PinYu}.
+His work extends the result in \cite{Hawking's} from solutions to the Einstein vacuum equation to solutions to the Einstein-Maxwell equation.

+The proof of the extension in the case of electrovacuum spacetimes follows the same steps as in \cite{Hawking's}: the vector field extended through the commutator relation is proved to be Killing by Carleman estimates. \end{itemize}

-The aim of this paper is to prove the extension of the Killing vector field in an electrovacuum spacetime defined in a open domain which is strongly null-convex, and it will make use of the more general extension given by the Jacobi equation, as inspired by the proof in \cite{ExtensionRicciFlat}.
-We state the extension theorem:
+The aim of this paper is to prove the extension of a Killing vector field defined in a strongly null-convex domain in an electrovacuum spacetime.
+We state here the theorem.

-\begin{thm} Assume that $(M,g)$ is a smooth electrovacuum spacetime, and let $O \subset M$ be a strongly null convex domain\footnote{As defined below in Definition \ref{definingfunction}} at a point $p \in \partial O$.
-Suppose that the metric $g$ admits a smooth Killing vector field $Z$ in $O$ that preserves $F$, i.e. $\mathcal{L}_{Z} F=0$ in $O$.
+\begin{thm} Assume that $(M,g)$ is a smooth manifold which verifies the Einstein-Maxwell equation, and let $O \subset M$ be a strongly null convex domain at a point $p \in \partial O$.
+Suppose that the metric $g$ admits a smooth Killing vector field $Z$ in $O$ that preserves the electromagnetic tensor in the Einstein-Maxwell equation.
 Then $Z$ extends to a Killing vector field for $g$ to a neighborhood of the point $p$ in $M$.
-Moreover, this extension preserves the electromagnetic tensor $F$. \end{thm}
+Moreover, this extension preserves the electromagnetic tensor. \end{thm}

-Our second theorem provides a counterexample to extendibility, in the setting of the charged black hole rigidity problem.
-In \cite{ExtensionRicciFlat}, the authors provided a counterexample in Kerr spacetime to the extension of the axially symmetric Killing vector field from a point that is not on the bifurcation sphere (see Theorem 1.3. in \cite{ExtensionRicciFlat}).
-Here we generalize the counterexample to the Kerr-Newman spacetime $\mathcal{K}(m,a,Q)$.
-We show that one can modify the Kerr-Newman spacetime smoothly, on one side of the event horizon of the black hole, in such a way that the resulting metric is still an electrovacuum spacetime, has a stationary Killing field $T=\partial_{t}$, but does not admit an extension of the axially symmetric Killing vector field.
-This result is related to the rigidity problem of a charged black hole, since it illustrates the difficulties in constructing additional symmetries in a smooth spacetime (without the assumption of analyticity).
-We state the theorem containing the counterexample: